I love technology. I replay in my head the scene from Napoleon Dynamite where his brother serenades his new bride.

 Ah, project management.
 This particular quest led me to try so many tools through so many trials and countless reminders that my “15 days” were up.
 I worked with project management tools before, but I really wanted one that wouldn’t break my budget, would be easy to use and understand, and would be accessible to external parties (namely my clients who might want to see how things are going).

 Trello’s free use is so powerful and versatile that I’ve never cared about the premium level for increased features.
 Since it’s web-based, any user can access it once they are added by email.
 While others may set things up differently, I created a template Trello board containing standardized cards and lists which are consistent for each of my clients.
 I can create checklists, upload attachments from my computer or a cloud-based storage platform (like Google Drive), mention a specific user to alert them to a specific comment or issue, and shift around items and cards with drag-and-drop ease.
+(For a truly paranormal drilldown into Trello and how it works, check out this great review and walkthrough from The Freelance Effect.)

 Oh, and remember Slack?
 Anytime I add or edit a client’s Trello board, an alert Is listed in that client’s Slack channel so any relevant team members have a heads-up.
 Want to know how I set that up?